 To operate the cockpit shower the water pressure switch located on the accessory panel must be in the "on" position.
-Open the flap and pull the shower wand out from the recessed deck fitting.
+Open the flap and pull the shower wand from the recessed deck fitting.
 Depress the button on the back of the wand to spray water.
-Reinstall the shower wand by gently feeding the hose down through the deck and replace the flap onto the fitting.
+To reinstall the shower wand gently feed the hose down through the deck and replace the flap on the fitting.